Editor’s note: Read more about Judge Sullivan’s odd courtroom outburst.

 McCabe himself was fired from the FBI for lack of candor, which is official parlance for lying to FBI officials.
 He is himself the subject of an ongoing investigation and may yet face his own criminal charges.
 Peter Strzok, one of the agents who interviewed Flynn and reported that the general exhibited not indicia of deception, is also out of the Bureau – fired as a result of his personal political bias against President Trump.
 Comey was also fired, though it seems that could have been the most lenient of punishments he may deserve.

 The Flynn case, then, is saturated with misconduct, media leaks, disgraced FBI officials, and questionable evidence.
 Though the general himself pleaded guilty to lying to the FBI, he may well have done so to relieve his family of the continuing burden of Robert Mueller’s prosecutorial zeal.
 One wonders, at this point, why Judge Emmet Sullivan hasn’t dismissed the case against Flynn.
 Despite conducting himself, during the sentencing hearing, in a manner that many observers considered almost bizarre, the judge has an impressive reputation – particularly for calling out prosecutorial misconduct.
-Could it be that Sullivan is just giving Robert Mueller’s team more time to dig the hole they are in even deeper?We value your comments!
-Please weigh in on our comment section below.
+Could it be that Sullivan is just giving Robert Mueller’s team more time to dig the hole they are in even deeper?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com